woocommerce/woocommerce-gateway-mijireh-checkout/readme.txt

 == Upgrade Notice ==

-= 1.0.7 =
+= 1.0.8 =

-* Fixed the total and order items if running through the "send as lump" code.
+* Added method to save the transaction ID.